EnglundE/pasta-palace-ms2/README.md

 ## User stories

 - ### First time Visitors Goals
-> 1. As a first time visitor i want to browse the menu.
+> 1. As a first time visitor I want to browse the menu.
-> 2. As a first time visitor i want check out the opening hours.
+> 2. As a first time visitor I want check out the opening hours.
-> 3. As a first time visitor i want to check out the location.
+> 3. As a first time visitor I want to check out the location.
-> 4. As a first time visitor i want to look at the gallery.
+> 4. As a first time visitor I want to look at the gallery.

 - ### Returning Visitor Goals
-> 5. As a returning visitor i want to book a table.
+> 5. As a returning visitor I want to book a table.
-> 6. As a returning visitor i want to make a purchase for take away.
+> 6. As a returning visitor I want to make a purchase for take away.
-> 7. As a returning visitor i want to be able to contact the restaurant with questions and/or feedback.
+> 7. As a returning visitor I want to be able to contact the restaurant with questions and/or feedback.

 - ### Site Owner Goals
-> 8. As a site owner i want to expose the restaurant to the local community.
+> 8. As a site owner I want to expose the restaurant to the local community.
-> 9. As a site owner i want to expose our menu and buy options in an intuitive way.
+> 9. As a site owner I want to expose our menu and buy options in an intuitive way.
-> 10. As a site owner i want customers to be able to contact us with feedback or questions.
+> 10. As a site owner I want customers to be able to contact us with feedback or questions.
-> 11. As a site owner i want customers to book a table directly on the site instead of calling.
+> 11. As a site owner I want customers to book a table directly on the site instead of calling.

 - ### Strategy